Canadian Hakomi Leadership Team

 Marcia brings a combination of gentleness, compassion, humour and playfulness to her work.
 She lives on Salt Spring Island, with her husband, Bob Milone, a fellow Hakomi trainer.
 She enjoys kayaking, gardening and walking on the beach.

-For information about the Canadian Hakomi Leadership Team please contact Donna Martin.
+For information about the International Hakomi Leadership Team please visit the Hakomi Educational Network (HEN).